 There are many factors that dictate when a dog transitions from being an adult to being amongst senior pets set.
 The transition into a senior pet or geriatric pet varies greatly depending on your dog’s breed and size and overall health conditions.
 A very active or over weight dog that has had health issues will naturally progress and transition as an aging dog much faster.

 Many dog owners average the age at which dogs become seniors at around 7 years old, but in reality this can change quite considerably from ages 5 to 12.
 In general, we expect that the ‘senior’ life stage is the last quarter to a third of a dog’s expected life span.

 Breeds of Dogs that Age The Fastest

 I love Great Danes, they wiggle into my heart like no other pet.
-However, after have several rescue Great Danes with their shorter lifespan took a toll on me.
+However, after having several rescue Great Danes their shorter lifespan took a toll on me.
 It is just unfortunately plain and simple, certain dogs age faster than others.
-Dogs that age the fastest will not only be those with medical issues like kidney disease, heart disease, metabolic disorders but also those that are larger.
+Dogs that age the fastest will be those with increased likelihood of medical issues as they age.
+Medical issues like kidney disease, heart disease, metabolic disorders but also those that are larger.
 Larger dogs’ bodies work harder causing them to age faster.

 Why Do Dogs Age Faster Than Humans?

-But with proper diet and exercise, we can keep them around for as long as their little lifespans will allow.
+With proper dog diet and dog mental exercise and physical exercise, we can keep our dogs around for as long as their little lifespans will allow.
 And that’s really all we can aim for.